Tinkerforge/doc/en/source/Hardware/Bricklets/Line.rst

 * Measures the reflectivity of a surface
 * Can be used to detect/follow lines
-* Can be used to measure distances of ~0-10mm
+* Can be used to measure distances of ca. 0-10mm

 Description
 -----------

-The Line Bricklet is equipped with a reflective optical sensor.
+The Line :ref:`Bricklet <product_overview_bricklets>` is equipped with a reflective optical sensor.
 The sensor consists of an infrared emitter and a phototransistor.
 Output of the sensor is the reflectivity of a surface.

 The reflectivity value can be used to detect and follow lines (e.g. a black line has a different reflectivity then a white background).
 The Line Bricklet can also be used to measure the distance to a surface, since the reflectivity decreases with increased distance.

 Technical Specifications
 ------------------------